fenago/ml-scikit-keras-tensorflow/labs/solution_19.md

 In
 [Lab 11]
-we discuss many techniques that introduce additional hyperparameters: type of weight initialization, activation function hyperparameters (e.g., the amount of leak in leaky ReLU), Gradient Clipping threshold, type of optimizer and its hyperparameters (e.g., the momentum
+we discussed many techniques that introduce additional hyperparameters: type of weight initialization, activation function hyperparameters (e.g., the amount of leak in leaky ReLU), Gradient Clipping threshold, type of optimizer and its hyperparameters (e.g., the momentum